Employment OS for your Business

 Key Responsibilities

-• Translate Anmac’s strategy into effective operational and business plans, providing executive leadership alongside the CEO
+• Translate Anmac’s strategy into effective operational plans, provide executive leadership alongside the CEO, and support Board decision-making and reporting, including strategic project and risk reporting.

-• Lead oversight of projects, policy and corporate services, embedding performance management and continuous improvement
+• Lead oversight of projects, policy and corporate services, embedding strong performance management, continuous improvement, and service quality.

-• Lead workforce strategy, people and culture, leadership capability, performance and compliance
+• Lead workforce strategy, organisational culture, leadership capability, performance, and compliance,

-• Ensure compliance with ACNC obligations, funding agreements and regulatory requirements
+• Ensure compliance with ACNC obligations, funding agreements, and regulatory requirements, while

-• Build and maintain strong relationships with government, funders, partners and sector stakeholders
+• Build and maintain strong relationships with the Australian Government, funders, partners, and sector stakeholders, supporting collaboration, advocacy, and contract management.

-• Provide executive oversight of service delivery to ensure contractual and community outcomes are achieved
+• Provide executive oversight of service delivery to ensure programs meet community needs, contractual requirements, and deliver measurable outcomes and impact.

-• Oversee ICT, systems, data and organisational infrastructure to enable efficient and compliant operations
+• Oversee ICT, data, systems, and organisational infrastructure to support efficient operations, compliance, reporting, and future growth.

 About You

-You are a values-driven executive leader with demonstrated experience operating in complex, purpose-driven organisations.
-You bring strong strategic and systems-thinking capability, sound commercial and financial acumen, and a collaborative leadership style.
+You are a senior executive leader with experience in complex, purpose‑driven organisations, ideally within the not‑for‑profit, healthcare or regulated public sector.
+You bring strong strategic and systems‑thinking capability, with a proven ability to translate strategy into clear priorities and disciplined execution.

 Qualifications and Experience